 Simple stated, an expense ratio is the percentage of your investment that is used to pay an investment fund every year.
 It’s your cost.

 The important thing to know is that this is the price the fund is charging you to use their services.
 Their services include matching an entire index with one easy investment.
+You might also hear this cost defined as a management fee or fund fee.

 One important note to add – you will never be directly charged for an expense ratio.
 But make no mistake, you are paying for it.
-Rather than charing you, the fund simply takes the payment from the existing assets within the fund.
+Rather than charging you, the fund simply takes the payment from the existing assets within the fund.

 Let’s walk through an example to better explain what an expense ratio is and how it affects you.